-For the year ended December 31, 2022, total CpG 1018 adjuvant product revenue, net, amounted to \$587.7 million.
-Past performance is not a reliable indicator of future performance, however, and future revenue and associated profitability may therefore vary significantly.
-Specifically, as our CpG 1018 adjuvant customers have purchased a significant quantity of CpG 1018 adjuvant as part of their initial COVID-19 vaccine development stockpile, we currently expect minimal to no CpG 1018 adjuvant revenue for 2023 associated with these arrangements.
-See Note 9 - Collaborative Research Development and License Agreements, in the accompanying notes to the consolidated financial statements included in Part II, Item 8, "Financial Statements and Supplementary Data" of this Annual Report on Form 10-K.
+Past performance is not a reliable indicator of future performance, however, and future revenue and associated profit or loss may therefore vary significantly.
+Specifically, as our CpG 1018 adjuvant customers have purchased a significant quantity of CpG 1018 adjuvant as part of their initial COVID-19 vaccine development inventory, we currently expect minimal to no CpG 1018 adjuvant revenue in 2024 associated with these arrangements.
+See Note 9 - Collaborative Research, Development and License Agreements, in the accompanying notes to the consolidated financial statements included in Part II, Item 8, "Financial Statements and Supplementary Data" of this Annual Report on Form 10-K.